Calculators Converters Developer Tools Finance Tools

 This is fundamentally different from simple interest, which only ever calculates growth on your starting amount.
 With simple interest, $10,000 at 5% per year earns $500 every year - full stop.
 With compound interest, that first year's $500 gets added to your principal, so year two you're earning interest on $10,500.
 Year three, you're earning on $11,025.
 And it keeps snowballing from there.

 The longer your money compounds, the faster it accelerates.
-This is the core mechanic behind wealth-building — and it's why financial advisors so consistently push people to start saving early.
+This is the core mechanic behind wealth-building - and it's why financial advisors so consistently push people to start saving early.
+Time is the ingredient that makes compounding genuinely extraordinary.

 How to Calculate Compound Interest - Step by Step

-The compound interest formula looks intimidating at first glance, but it's straightforward once you break it down:
+The compound interest formula looks intimidating at first glance, but it's straightforward once you break it down.

 A = P (1 + r/n)^(nt)